TSH - Thyroid Test

 - Thyroid cancer

-Examples of specific thyroid disease includes Graves' disease and the genetic disorder Hashimoto's thyroiditis.
+The most common types of thyroid diseases are Graves' disease (hyperthyroidism) and the genetic disorder Hashimoto's thyroiditis (hypothyroidism).

 Your home test kit comes with complete instructions on how to submit your confidential blood sample.
 Includes free delivery of kit and postage to send sample.
 Obtain your confidential results electronically within 3 - 5 days.
 Testing is performed by a CILA, CAP certified laboratories.